Can You Hear Me Now?

 Complete dialed number: 999-123-4567

 To call a cell phone from another cell phone, regardless of where the person is located at the moment, just dial the area code and the numbers without a prefix.
-The caller pays, and the cost depends on the plan.
-The cheapest Telcel cost for this type of call is $1 peso per minute; an Amigo card charges $2.5 pesos per minute plus IVA for the same call.
+The caller pays, by the way.

 From a cell phone in Mexico to a cell phone in another town (Merida to Playa del Carmen)

 Prefix needed: None

 Complete dialed number: 984-123-4567

 Again, dial the numbers of the cell phone including the area code.
 The cost of this call will be paid by the caller.

 From a cell phone to a land line in the same town (Merida to Merida)

 Prefix needed: None

 Complete dialed number: 999-123-4567 or 123-4567

 From a cell phone to a land line in another town (Merida to Playa del Carmen)

 Prefix needed: 01